ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 ### Systematic translation

 Suppose we wish to translate, *Every circle is bigger than at least one square*.
-We see that we are first making a statement about all circles.
+We see that we are first making a claim about all circles.
 Without worrying about the rest of the statement, we know that for all circles, we are saying *something*.
 So we write:

 ```text
 For all circles, SOMETHING
 ```

 Trying to formalize a bit more, we assign a variable to the current circle we are describing (`x`).
 For each circle x, we are saying *something* about that circle.
-So we express SOMETHING(x) as some statement about our current circle, and write:
+So we express SOMETHING(x) as some claim about our current circle, and write:

 ```text
 For each circle x, SOMETHING(x)